VEZY/PlantBiophysics.jl/docs/src/get_started.md

 We can instantiate a [`Leaf`](@ref) without choosing a model for all processes.
 In our example the `interception` and `energy` are not provided, so they will have the value `missing` by default in our leaf, meaning they cannot be simulated.

-Now if we simulate the photosynthesis, we need to know what are the values of some input variables.
+Now if we simulate the photosynthesis, we need to provide the values for input variables.
 This is done as follows:

 ```@example
 Leaf(photosynthesis = Fvcb(),